lukesimmers/loopqa/README.md

 5. Add the .env.keys file to the root directory.

 ## Environment Variables
 This project uses environment variables for configuration (such as login credentials and the base URL).
-The private key for decryption has been added to the

 ### Creating and Managing .env Files
 To create a new environment file: